Kumar-Krishnan/velocity/README.md

 ## Future Directions, things not got to:
 * In the future, I would like to create media queries to make the site more accessible as a laptop or talet user.

+* Utilize more turnaries in setting the framework of components.

 * Create a past values array and display to store user's past values

 * Extract author names of quotes and recommend book titles to user based on those names.